 Candy corn is available so readily this time of the year that it’s considered the traditional Halloween candy.
 I love including it in all sorts of sweet treats and particularly bar recipes.
 These candy corn blondies have a rich and chewy texture and are sweetened with brown sugar and a have double dose of candy corn goodness in them.

 I like chocolate brownies as much as the next person, but blondies give me the texture that I love about a brownies but with a totally different taste – still sweet but not quite as rich as a normal brownie.
+See my butterscotch blondies recipe for another tasty sweet treat.

 Making these Candy Corn Blondies